oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 In the so-called Issuer-Holder-Verifier Model, Issuers issue so-called Verifiable Credentials to a Holder, who can then present the Verifiable Credentials to Verifiers.
-Verifiable Credentials are cryptographically signed statements about a Subject, typically the Holder.
+Verifiable Credentials are cryptographically secured statements about a Subject, typically the Holder.

 ~~~ ascii-art
          +------------+